auth0/docs/articles/api-auth/tutorials/password-grant.md

 ---
-title: How to implement the Resource Owner Password Grant
-description: Step-by-step guide on how to implement the OAuth 2.0 Resource Owner Password Grant
+description: Tutorial on how to implement the OAuth 2.0 Resource Owner Password Grant
 toc: true
 topics:
   - api-authentication